Apply to a Program

 Where is the Syllabus located?

 The RAIC Syllabus is a national program, with offices based out of Ottawa.
-There are also student chapters located in Vancouver, Victoria, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Toronto, London, Ottawa, Thunder Bay, and Halifax.
+There are also student chapters located in Vancouver, Victoria, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Toronto, London, Ottawa, Thunder Bay, Grande Prairie, and Halifax.
 To access the names of Student Reps in each region, please access the Contacts page.

 Are there any classrooms?